Contact

 SQL Server with Azure Arc

-I'll begin with SQL with Azure Arc, as it is recent, and at the moment, a truly "flagship", "scorecard" offering from Microsoft.
-Their salespeople are handsomely rewarded for selling it, including to service providers.
+I'll begin with SQL with Azure Arc, as it is still a fairly recent offering.
+Since it is aimed to increase Azure revenue, SQL Server with Azure Arc is strategic for Microsoft, and its salespeople are handsomely rewarded for selling it, including to service providers.

 What is it?
-Microsoft Azure Arc enables the connection of SQL Server to Microsoft Azure, regardless of whether it's located on-premises, within a service provider's environment, or even on a hyperscaler like AWS.
-All you need to do is run a script that installs an Azure Arc agent, which connects the SQL Servers to Azure.
+Microsoft Azure Arc lets you connect SQL Server to Microsoft Azure, regardless of whether it's on-premises, in a service provider's environment, or even on a hyperscaler like AWS.
+All you need to do is run a script that installs the Azure Arc agent, which connects SQL Server instances to Azure.

 End clients benefit from centralised management and monitoring capabilities.
 They can view data from all their connected SQL Servers in their Azure dashboards.